 Introduction to Exosomes

-Exosomes are microscopic vesicles, 30—150 nm in diameter, which are secreted by almost all cell types and are also present in almost every biological fluid1.
+Exosomes are sub-microscopic vesicles, 30—150 nm in diameter, which are secreted by almost all cell types and are also present in almost every biological fluid1.
 Lipids, proteins, and nucleic acids comprise the complex exosome structure and function as signalosomes that mediate information transfer between cells2.
-While exosomes were originally considered a mechanism to discarding unwanted cellular debris, today these nano-sized membrane vesicles are valued as highly relevant therapeutic targets for many diseases due their roles in disease transmission, intercellular cross-talk, angiogenesis, and inflammation3-10.
+While exosomes were originally considered a mechanism to discard unwanted cellular debris, today these nano-sized membrane vesicles are valued as highly relevant therapeutic targets for many diseases due their roles in disease transmission, intercellular cross-talk, angiogenesis, and inflammation3-10.
 Specifically, exosomes are implicated in the progression of many diseases.
 For instance, exosomes are established to contribute the plaque formation associated with Alzheimer's disease via the accumulation of β-amyloid (Aβ) peptides that are released from these microvesicles11.
 Additionally, exosome-secreted biomolecules are confirmed to facilitate the development of many cancers through cellular communication in the tumor microenvironment12.

 RNA Profiling Exosomes